To use a Seniors myki you must have a Victorian Seniors Card issued by the Department of Health and Human Services.

 - Other concession tickets (regional town bus services).

-Seniors Card holders from other states and territories are not eligible for free weekend travel.
+Seniors Card holders from other states and territories are not eligible to use a Seniors myki.
 Holders of a Commonwealth Government-issued Seniors Health Card are not eligible for public transport concessions in Victoria.

 Seniors Day Pass